h15200/notes/dataStructures.md

 If the element is larger than its parents, switch them.

 Continue switching until the new element is either smaller than its parent or you reach the root of the tree.

+### Removing from a max heap

+Very similar logic to inserting into a max heap

+To remove from a max heap, you usually remove the greatest value, which is the root.

+1. Remove the root
+2. The last element in the heap becomes the root
+3. check the root against its children.
+If child is greater, swap biggest child with root.
+4. check the children of that swapped child.
+Repeat same process